-Unfortunately, it is not merely the former Soviet Union that institutionalized contempt for historical fidelity.
-Modern "spin management" has too easily veered into efforts at "information control" that ought to be condemned by all who value truth, honesty, informed debate, enlightened governance.
-Modern "information societies" and their ecologies and economies cannot function well if governments, businesses, and others withhold or distort information that belongs in the public domain, knowledge that is needed by all of us as we seek ... for lack of a better phrase ...
-Truth Writ Large, including (as I argue in my essay First Trinity) Truth about the Good.
+Unfortunately, it is not merely the former Soviet Union that institutionalizes contempt for historical fidelity.
+Modern "spin management" has too easily veered into efforts at "information control" that ought to be condemned by all who value truth, honesty, informed debate, and enlightened governance.
+Modern "information societies" and their ecologies and economies cannot function well if governments, businesses, and others withhold or distort information that belongs in the public domain knowledge that is needed by all of us as we seek ... for lack of a better phrase ...
+Truth Writ Large, including (as I argue in First Trinity) Truth about the Good.

 B. Historical and Philosophical Origins